OVI / DUI Court Suspension

 - For the court suspension, you receive credit for the time that you were under an Administrative License Suspension.

 - If an A.L.S. is imposed for a test over the limit and you are found not guilty of the DUI / OVI ‘per se’, the A.L.S. is terminated.

 - If an A.L.S. is imposed for a test refusal and you are found not guilty of the DUI / OVI, the A.L.S. remains in place unless you are successful in your appeal of the A.L.S. or motion to terminate the A.L.S.

 Judges are given wide latitude in determining the length of court suspensions for DUI / OVI cases.
 There are mandatory minimum suspensions that must be imposed, and there are maximum suspensions that cannot be exceeded.
 The minimum and maximum length of a court suspension depends on the number of prior DUI / OVI convictions on your record in the last ten years.

 If you are placed under a Court Suspension, you may apply to the court for limited driving privileges.
 For first-time-offenders, there is a possibility of unlimited driving privileges under Annie's Law.
 There is a waiting period to apply for driving privileges.
 Like the length of the suspension, the length of the waiting period depends on the number of prior DUI/OVI convictions on your record.

 |1 year to 7 years

 6 w/in 20 years

-My practice is focused on DUI / OVI defense , and I represent clients contesting DUI / OVI charges in Columbus and Central Ohio.
-For more information about me, please see my profile , and for more details about my practice, please see the firm overview .
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law Firm represents clients contesting DUI / OVI charges in Columbus and Central Ohio.
+For more information, please see the attorney profile and the firm overview .
+You can also read what clients say and review past case results.
+We limit the number of cases the our firm accepts so we can provide outstanding service to all clients.
+If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.